-Beechcroft was originally known as Hall Green Church Tennis Club and was founded in 1938 when local resident, Miss Lane donated the land which the club stands on by the Church Of The Ascension in Hall Green.
-It was gifted on the provision that tennis was always to be played there to promote health and sport in the community.
+Beechcroft was originally known as Hall Green Church Tennis Club and was founded in 1938 when local resident, Miss Lane, donated the land which the club stands on by the Church Of The Ascension in Hall Green.
+It was gifted on the provision that tennis was always to be played there, promoting health and sport in the community.

-In 2015 the re-named Beechcroft Tennis and Multi Sports Community Club offers a base for not only tennis but touchtennis, football, hockey, netball, walking football and table tennis.
-From mini tennis for under 6 year olds to walking football for the over 50s, the club really has become a multi generational sports and social venue with a bright future.
+In 2015 the re-named Beechcroft Tennis and Multi Sports Community Club offers a base for not only tennis, but touch-tennis, football, hockey, netball, walking football and table tennis.
+From mini tennis for under 6 year olds, to walking football for the over 40s, the club really has become a multi generational sports and social venue with a bright future.

 Beechcroft offers sports facilities to a wide range of community groups including local schools, disability groups, sports teams, scout groups and youth clubs who would benefit from year round access to the club.
 Hall Green has a population of 28 thousand people and Beechcroft is the only community sports venue in the area.